kateeggert/CSC120-A6/bugLog.md

 Failed unit test: test_computerConstructorPrice

 ## Bug 8
-Brief description: Resale Shop - refurbish doesn't actually set the os to null if null is passed in Failed unit test: test_refurbishNullOS
+Brief description: Resale Shop - the constructor automatically creates a computer and adds it to inventory Failed unit test: test_constructorInventory

 ## Bug 9
 Brief description:  Resale Shop - refurbish doesn't set the operating system to the parameter, sets it to none